Triospirit/wifirst-autologin/README.md

 # How to install:
 1) please make sure you are using firefox, i wrote this script on a ubuntu-based server and firefox was already installed
 2) make sure you have python3 installed
-3)install the following dependencies Linux only
+3) install the following dependencies (Linux only !)

 sudo apt-get update
 sudo apt-get install python3 python3-pip